Wondering How Big Your Puppy or Kitten Is Gonna Get?

 We know, our pets grow up too fast.
 But seriously, how fast is too fast (or slow)?
 Kinship and Waltham Petcare Science Institute created a simple tool to help your new pet’s growth stay on track.

 Be honest — if there was a magic button that would keep your puppy or kitten perfectly tiny and playful forever, you’d probably push it.
 Or at least think about it.
 However, while the idea of a permanent baby animal has a certain appeal, puppies and kittens do, in fact, need to grow up.
 And it turns out, how fast or slow they grow can influence their lifelong health.
 But how slow is too slow, and how fast is too fast?
-And how can you help your pet grow at juuust the right rate?
+And how can you help your pet grow at just the right rate?

 You don’t have to figure it all out on your own.
-We teamed up with the Waltham Petcare Science Instituteopens in a new tab to create an interactive version of their evidence-based puppy and kitten growth charts.
-With this toolopens in a new tab, you can track your lil’ buddy’s weight and — with input from your vet — make better-informed decisions about their nutrition and care.
+We teamed up with the Waltham Petcare Science Institute to create an interactive version of their evidence-based puppy and kitten growth charts.
+With this tool, you can track your little buddy’s weight and — with input from your vet — make better-informed decisions about their nutrition and care.
 So how exactly do these charts work?
-We sat down with Dr. Alex German, one of the brains behind the growth charts and a Professor of Small Animal Medicine at the University of Liverpool, to get the scoop.
+We sat down with Dr. Alex German, one of the brains behind the growth charts and a professor of Small Animal Medicine at the University of Liverpool, to get the scoop.

-“The puppy and kitten growth charts are similar to growth charts for kids, with curves that show typical growth trajectories for populations of healthy individuals,” says Dr. German.
+“The puppy and kitten growth charts are similar to growth charts for kids, with curves that show typical growth trajectories for populations of healthy individuals,” Dr. German says.
 “In fact, these charts use the same mathematical modeling as the charts the World Health Organization (WHO) developed for humans.”
 There are nine curves — called centile lines — on each chart.
 Typically, a healthy puppy or kitten will stay in roughly the same centile throughout their growth stage.

 By regularly using the tool to record your pet’s weight and plot changes on the chart, you can more quickly identify possible growth issues.
 For example, if your puppy crosses over into higher centiles, that could be a sign that they’re growing too fast.
 If they cross into lower centiles, they may be growing slower than expected.
 Why does the pace of growth matter?
 Slow growth may be a sign that your pet has an underlying illness.
 Rapid growth in medium and large-breed puppies can cause skeletal issues, such as osteochondrosis and hip dysplasia — conditions that will affect them for the rest of their lives.
 And for all puppies and kittens, putting on weight too fast could mean they are on a path to obesity.